MELVILLE, N.Y.--(BUSINESS WIRE)--

 About Henry Schein, Inc.

 Henry Schein, Inc. (HSIC) is a solutions company for health care professionals powered by a network of people and technology.
-With more than 19,000 Team Schein Members worldwide, the Company's network of trusted advisors provides more than 1 million customers globally with more than 300 valued solutions that improve operational success and clinical outcomes.
+With approximately 19,000 Team Schein Members worldwide, the Company's network of trusted advisors provides more than 1 million customers globally with more than 300 valued solutions that improve operational success and clinical outcomes.
 Our Business, Clinical, Technology, and Supply Chain solutions help office-based dental and medical practitioners work more efficiently so they can provide quality care more effectively.
 These solutions also support dental laboratories, government and institutional health care clinics, as well as other alternate care sites.

 Henry Schein operates through a centralized and automated distribution network, with a selection of more than 120,000 branded products and Henry Schein private-brand products in stock, as well as more than 180,000 additional products available as special-order items.